 - The DiamondClean Smart has a travel case that is finished with leather effect material and allows the brush to be charged in that case thanks to a USB cable hardwired into.
 It holds the handle and 2 brush heads.

-- The iO travel case does not allow the brush to be charged in the case and holds the handle and 1 brush head.
+- The iO travel case allows the brush to be charged in the case and holds the handle and 1 brush head.
 A separate power adapter is required.

 - The Oral-B iO comes with a 2 year warranty, which can be extended to 3 years.

 - The DiamondClean comes with a 2 year warranty, which can be extended by 6 months to 2.5 years.

 - Box contents/extras